buyuk-dev/resume/resume.md

 + artificial intelligence, neuroscience
 + climbing, playing violin

-*I hereby give consent for my personal data included in my application to be processed for the purposes of the recruitment process under the Personal Data Protection Act as of 29 August 1997, consolidated text: Journal of Laws 2016, item 922 as amended.*
+*I hereby consent to my personal data being processed by <COMPANY> for the purpose of considering my application for the vacancy advertised under reference number <REFNO>*